 How did I forget that?

-Because you're talking about two of the top agencies that are supposed to be separate and apart from politics.
+Anyway, raising new questions about this concern of coordination because you're talking about two of the top agencies that are supposed to be separate and apart from politics.

-That's not the case we now know.
+That's not the case.

-Now, Congressman Mark Meadows of North Carolina cited them in a letter earlier this week, claiming that the former FBI director James Comey's testimony, in which he downplayed the FBI DOJ coordination on the Clinton case is at odds with documents suggesting there was frequent coordination.
+Now, Congressman Mark Meadows of North Carolina cited them in a letter earlier this week claiming that the former FBI Director James Comey's testimony in which he downplayed the FBI DOJ coordination on the Clinton case is at odds with documents suggesting there was frequent coordination.

 Now, specifically, Comey, this is more problems for Comey, in other words.